Session Expired

 What This Means

 SB 3719 aims to enhance public awareness regarding scam calls.
-It requires the Illinois Department on Aging to update resources on its website and provide a hotline for reporting such scams.
+It requires the Illinois Department on Aging to update resources on its website, including information on AI-driven scams, and provide access to a hotline number for reporting such scams.
 This initiative is crucial for protecting vulnerable populations from predatory practices.

 Key Provisions